TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 Access TYPO3 via a web browser
 ------------------------------

-After you have configured your web server to point ot the `public` directory of your project, TYPO3 can be accessed via a web browser.
+After you have configured your web server to point at the `public` directory of your project, TYPO3 can be accessed via a web browser.
 When accessing a new site for the first time, TYPO3 automatically redirects all requests to :samp:`/typo3/install.php` to complete the installation process.